Macmod/Forever/README.md

 Forever (Forward Everything) is a simple tool that generates SSH command-line arguments to forward local addresses to multiple remote targets.

 When you need to access multiple remote services through an SSH-enabled proxy server, there are reasons why you might not want to use SSH's dynamic port forwarding with `-D`, like when you need to access these services through desktop applications that don't offer SOCKS support.
-In that case, one is left with the option of forwarding local ports to remote targets using SSH's `-L' switches, but with a large list of targets this approach becomes exhaustive.
+In that case, one is left with the option of forwarding local ports to remote targets using SSH's `-L` switches, but with a large list of targets this approach becomes exhaustive.

 The `forever.py` tool is a simple utility to fix that - it generates `-L` switches through a variety of methods for multiple targets to be forwarded through SSH, only depending on the amount of local addresses you have available.